maxrossello/redmine_app_timesheets/README.md

 Fixed several security issues.

+Version 1.3.12 removes the need for hidden issues in the administrative project holding access permissions.

 WARNING: if you migrate from version 1.2 or below you will have to redefine any view/edit permissions over Orders that you may have assigned through roles into the backing project.

+WARNING: migrating to database migration 11 (removing hidden issues) is not reversible

 ### 1.2